Liimurr/notes/doc/src/Vagrant.Build-BaseBox_Windows.rst

 Prerequisites
 -------------

-- Windows Pro or Enterprise (Windows Home does not support Hyper-V)
+Host OS: Windows Pro or Enterprise (Windows Home does not support Hyper-V)

 .. card:: Vagrant